 The trail

-Access to the trail is from the end of Little Rock City Forest Road at the turn-around loop, which may be inaccessible in snow.
+The trail is accessible from the end of Little Rock City Forest Road at the turn-around loop, which may be inaccessible in snow.

 From the enchantedmountains.com website, “Today, we know that Little Rock City was not formed by glaciers, but actually formed through mountain building events known as orogenies.
 As sediment from surrounding areas was deposited over Rock City State Forest, the base for Little Rock City was formed.
 As hundreds of years passed, gravity erosion of the landscape began to separate non-resistant rock layers from those which were highly resistant, leaving us with the large boulders that are present today.”